mcsee/Software-Design-Articles/Articles/TDD Conference 2021/TDD All The Things/readme.md

 ![TDD Conference 2021 - TDD All The Things - Liz Keogh](TDD%20Conference%202021%20-%20TDD%20All%20The%20Things%20-%20Liz%20Keogh.jpg)

+*TDD All The Things - Liz Keogh*

+> TL;DR: Amplify your positiveness!

 First International Test Driven Development took place on July 10th.

 In this series, I will include every talk together with my notes and further reading.